mui/material-ui/docs/src/pages/careers/react-tech-lead-x-grid.md

 # React Tech Lead - xGrid

-<p class="description">You will lead the development of the data grid, positioning the component as the next industry standard.</p>
+<p class="description">You will lead the development of the MUI X Data Grid, positioning the component as the next industry standard.</p>

 ## Details of the Role